Laravel-Backpack/PageManager/README.md

 - create a new controller/model that extends the one in the package;
 - enter controller or model in the pagemanager.php config file, and that's the one that the CRUD will be using;

+## Optional: Mutator for fields using 'store_in' and 'fake' keys

+Fake fields do not trigger individual mutators, they trigger the "fake column" mutator.
+For example instead of defining a `setImageAttribute()` mutator, please define a `setExtrasAttribute()` mutator.
+You'll have the `$value` then.

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.